e-democracy/edem.group.messages.topicsdigest/README.txt

 These allow a site administrator to edit the content of the E-Democracy News section of the digests.

-The digests also make use of one property in a group's context - **digest_news_title** - to set the title for the News section of the digest.
+The digests also makes use of one property in a group's context - **digest_news_title** - to set the title for the News section of the digest.
+However, this property is not required, and the egg will use the default name 'E-Democracy News' if this property does not exist.

 To be available for all group digests, these files and properties should be placed in a site folder.
 While this has not been verified, it should be